Varicocele Surgery: Preparation, Recovery, Long-Term Care

 If men with varicocele do not change anything about their lifestyle and the risk factors that were responsible for the varicocele development and progression, the probability of a recurrence (relapse) of the varicose vein after successful surgery is much higher than if they decide to use the methods and take measures presented in the Varicocele Treatment Guide.

 In the opinion of many urologists, varicocele embolization should always be the last step in varicocele treatment and should only be done if the natural treatment methods have been used over a longer period of time and have not led to the desired results.

 Read on now to learn more about varicocele surgery.

 Does Varicocele Surgery improve male fertility?

 Can varicocele surgery improve fertility or not?
 The results of the study on improving varicocele fertility do not allow a clear conclusion to be drawn.
 The study shows that about 16 out of 100 women become pregnant without their husbands having had varicocele surgery.
 At the same time, 32 out of 100 women whose husbands had surgery became pregnant.
-Other studies show that the surgery did not improve semen quality, while certain changes in personal lifestyle achieved equivalent results for the man’s fertility.
+Chances of fertility have doubled in this Dutch study.
+Other studies show that the surgery of lower grade varicocele did not improve semen quality, while certain changes in personal lifestyle achieved equivalent results for the man’s fertility.

-If men had no varicocele pain before the operation, they often have no pain afterwards either.
+If men had no varicocele pain before the operation, they often have no pain afterward either.
 However, it can also happen that men only have pain after the operation, although they had no complaints before the operation.
 Similarly, men who had pain before the operation may still have pain or other complaints after the operation.

 Those affected should therefore consider carefully whether varicocele surgery is the right choice in their individual case – or whether they want to start with natural treatment methods first.